23devanshi/PGDDS-assignments/README.md

 This course covered the languages of data science and data preparation.

 ### [Investment Case Study](https://github.com/23devanshi/PGDDS-assignments/tree/master/Course%201/Investmentcasestudy)
 Using data from crunchbase.com, Sparkfunds(an asset management company) wants make investment in a few companies.
-The goal of this analysis was to identify global trends in investment to make effctive decisions.
+The goal of this analysis was to identify global trends in investment to make effective decisions.
 **Languages: R**

 ### SQL Assignment